• Home

 In the Dark Wood

-In a quiet corner of Cheshire, at a spot where the old village meets the new, beneath a dappled canopy of Beech leaves there lies a grave.
+In a quiet corner of Cheshire, at a spot where the old village meets the new, beneath a dappled canopy of beech leaves there lies a grave.
 Built in brick with an inscribed stone slab atop it, it rests in a woodland named after the man that lies within.
-This is the grave of Samuel ‘Maggoty' Johnson, the reputed ‘Last Jester of England’.
+This is the grave of Samuel ‘Maggoty' Johnson, the reputed ‘last jester of England’.
 But with his tomb, as with his life, things are far from what they seem.

 There are some characters remembered to history in headlines and bold colours.
 Those who became synonymous with a certain event or time, forever crystallised alongside it.
 Famous, be it nationally or locally, they act as reference points for the ages.
 Others, edging more towards the circles of the historians, have been remembered by comparatively clear lines too; their connections to time and place, be them substantial or more obscure, nonetheless remain relatively easy to digest and understand.